finos/compliant-financial-infrastructure/README.md

 ### Defining Compliant Infrastructure

 It must be noted that every institution is made up of highly skilled professionals who collaborate to define what _compliance_ means within their firm.
 As such, _compliance_ may mean something different from one institution to the next.
-The goal of CFI is _not_ to create a single solution that all firms must adhere to, instead our goal is to streamline adoption and free up security teams to focus on less redundant activities.
+The goal of CFI is _not_ to create a single solution that all firms must adhere to, instead our goal is to streamline adoption and free up security teams to focus on non-redundant activities.

 This effort is only made possible through the efforts of our Financial Institution members to provide insight and guidance in the development of Service Approval Accelerators.